-Sometimes here at 12 Tomatoes, we try to create innovative new takes on dishes like mashups of two favorites or turning a favorite sandwich into a soup.
+Sometimes here, we try to create innovative new takes on dishes like mashups of two favorites or turning a favorite sandwich into a soup.
 But sometimes, a classic is really best left in its original form, like these Old-Fashioned Chicken and Dumplings.
 This dish is straightforward comfort food – no tricks, no gimmicks, just homey stick-to-your-ribs fare that will never go out of style.
 After all, there’s nothing better than a classic done right and this recipe most definitely is!

 10m prep time

 2 lbs boneless, skinless chicken breasts and/or thighs, trimmed and cut into 1 1/2-inch pieces

 1/2 cup all-purpose flour

 2 tablespoons olive oil, divided